 Need to know how to plan an event?
 If you’re planning a big event like a conference, we can help you successfully create, structure and lay out your event plan.
-This blog will go over everything you need to consider when planning an event, including event planning steps, tips and an easy-to-use checklist.
+This blog will cover everything you need to consider when planning an event, including event planning steps, tips and an easy-to-use event checklist.